 B. ADMINISTRATION OF THE WAITING LIST (24 CFR §982.204(b))

-Pre-applicants may apply to the HCV program during open waitlist periods ONLY.
-A single wait list is utilized for admission to the tenant-based voucher program.
+Pre-applicants may apply to the HCV program during open waiting list periods ONLY.
+A single waiting list is utilized for admission to the tenant-based voucher program.

 The application process will involve two phases: